Our Tour

 1 - Kyle of Lochalsh

-The Skye ferries were replaced by the Skye bridge in 1995 but we can still head 'over the sea to Skye' - only now we cross over the sea to Skye on what must be one of the most scenic road bridges in the world.
+We still head 'over the sea to Skye' - only now we reach the Misty Isle via what must be one of the most graceful road bridges in the world, with a wonderful 360 degree panoramic view of the Kyle of Lochalsh and Skye.

 2 - Kyleakin

-The ruins of Castle Moil can be seen overlooking the harbour, this building dates back a thousand years.
+The ruins of Castle Moil - which date back a thousand years - can be seen overlooking the harbour.

-We only pass through Kyleakin on the tour if we are picking people up from there.
+(Note: We only pass through Kyleakin on the tour if we are picking people up from there.)

 3 - Broadford

-The first big village you come to on Skye and the second biggest town on the Island.
-Over looking Broadford bay and the distant applecross hills.
+The first big settlement you come to on Skye and the second largest town on the Island.
+It overlooks Broadford Bay and the distant Applecross hills.

-Like many places in Skye, Broadford derives its name from Old Norse.
-To the Vikings this was Breiðafjorðr - the wide bay.
-The Gaelic name is of modern derivation and assumes that the "ford" element meant a river crossing.
+Like many places on Skye, Broadford derives its name from Old Norse.
+To the Vikings this was Breiðafjorðr - the "wide bay".
+The Gaelic name is a modern derivation and "ford" here means a river crossing.

 4 - Small Crofting Villages